 - The freight carrier drives to the warehouse, picks up the product, then turns around and drives it back to the customer.

-- By warehousing the products with a 3PL provider, the potential exists to utilize the same 3PL company that’s warehousing the products to deliver those products to the end user directly from the warehouse, potentially saving a ton of money in freight expense.
+- By warehousing the products with a 3PL, the potential exists to utilize the same 3PL that’s warehousing the products to deliver those products to the end-user directly from the warehouse, potentially saving a ton of money in freight expense.

 - If the manufacturer or distributor ships to the same clients regularly, they can leverage the 3PL’s warehousing AND transportation services to provide more aggressive pricing to their end-user, or keep prices the same and add profit to their bottom line, adding value by including freight and shipping as part of the per-unit price to the end-user.